 Order Tandoori Dishes

-The curries use a lot of spices such as turmeric, cumin, and coriander that are rich in antioxidants with anti-inflammatory properties.
+For a healthy night out, opt for chicken or seafood dishes over ones with beef and lamb, higher in fat.
+Indian restaurants offer a great variety of chicken or shrimp dishes, but you need to be cautious of the ingredients used and its preparation method.
+The curries use many spices such as turmeric, cumin, and coriander that are rich in antioxidants with anti-inflammatory properties.
 However, these curries are also loaded with butter, cream, and milk.
 So, if you want something low in calories with excellent taste, order tandoori dishes.
-In the tandoori method of cooking, the chicken or fish is marinated in yogurt and spices and then oven-grilled instead of fried.
+In the tandoori cooking method, the chicken or fish is marinated in yogurt and spices and then oven-grilled instead of fried.
 So, on your next dinner date, order a tikka dish if you are looking for extra flavor.

-Eat Roti bread, not Naan
+Eat Roti bread, not Naan.